 The fees determined by the Department of Consumer Affairs (DCA) for smog certification are not taxable.
 Amounts charged in excess of the DCA fee are taxable.
 Other charges, such as inspection charges are taxable if done for a vehicle you plan to sell.

 If you use a broker acting on your behalf, commissions paid to the broker are taxable.
 If the broker is acting on behalf of the customer, the broker fee is not taxable.

 When you sell a vehicle with a full tank of gas, and do not itemize a charge for the gasoline, you are not liable for reporting the tax on the gas and may purchase the gas with a resale certificate.
 If you make a separate charge for the gas, you are liable for the tax.
 You must keep adequate records to support gas purchases made using a resale certificate.

-If you purchase a vehicle for resale or lease, without paying tax, and use if for other than demonstration and display, you generally owe use tax for such use based on either the vehicle’s cost or its fair rental value.
+If you purchase a vehicle for resale or lease, without paying tax, and use it for other than demonstration and display, you generally owe use tax for such use based on either the vehicle's cost or its fair rental value.